Carrot Cake – Layer Cake Version with Cream Cheese Frosting

 - In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, ginger, nutmeg and salt.
 Set aside.

-- In a large bowl (this recipe has a lot of batter), beat together the granulated sugar, brown sugar and eggs until frothy.
+- In a large bowl (this recipe has a lot of batter), whisk together the oil, eggs, brown sugar, granulated sugar and vanilla extract.

 - Cool the cakes in the cake pans for at least 15 minutes, then carefully transfer to a wire rack to continue cooling.